natepmay/hose-race/README.md

 Guess which words will appear the most on English-language Bluesky in realtime.

-This was a small project for me to get comfortable with React and play with the Bluesky firehose.
+This was a learning project for me to get comfortable with React and play with the Bluesky firehose.

 ## Stack